briansimiyuj/doctor-appointment-app/README.md

         14. Create functions to handle the calendar visibility and update the isCalendarVisible state
         15. Add a small delay to allow the user to see their selection before closing the calendar

-      #### Date Picker Component
+      #### Date Picker Content

-      Date Picker component will be used to select the new date of the appointment, it will have a date picker
+      Date Picker Content component displays the selected date and manages the visibility of the calendar.
+It:

-        1. Create a Date Picker component and mount it on the Modal Body component
+        1. Shows the selected date in an input field
+        2. Displays the calendar when the input is clicked
+        3. Positions the calendar as a dropdown with absolute positioning
-        2. Wrap the child components with Date Picker Provider
+        4. Contains all the child components for the calendar UI

+      #### Date Picker

+      Date Picker is the main component that wraps the DatePickerContent with the DatePickerProvider context.
+It:

+        1. Provides state management through DatePickerContext
+        2. Handles date selection logic
+        3. Manages calendar visibility
+        4. Ensures proper data flow between all subcomponents

       ##### Calendar Header Component